 Alternatives for hiking to Salto de la Jalda

 The hike to Salto de la Jalda is too long for you?
 Or you would like to see a waterfall that is easier accessible?
-Then I have two options for you.
+Then I have three options for you.

 Option 1: Fly to Salto de la Jalda